 Distributed inference of large CNN models typically needs to consider a range of different design requirements, such as latency, throughput, resource usage, power/energy consumption, etc. These requirements/objectives can be conflicting, implying that there usually does not exist a single optimal CNN mapping that satisfies all requirements.
 Usually, multiple solutions (the so-called Pareto optimal solutions) co-exist and the set of all optimal solutions is called the Pareto front.
-Finding these Pareto-optimal CNN mappings for a given number of edge devices to perform distributed CNN inference under several requirements is addressed in this article.
-A popular approach to perform such a search for Paretooptimal solutions is by using multiobjective evolutionary algorithms [31].
-More specifically, in the domain of DSE, multiobjective GAs, such as the nondominated sorting GA (NSGA-II) [32], are widely used and have been demonstrated to produce good results [33].
-For instance, Loni et al. [34] and Minakova et al. [35] used the NSGA-II GA to explore the design space to find improved neural network architectures for CNN-based applications.
-Our DSE methodology also employs NSGA-II to explore the Pareto-optimal CNN mapping solutions with respect to systems (inference) throughput, the maximum memory usage per device, and the maximum energy consumption per device.
-However, NSGA-II can easily get stuck in so-called dominance-resistant solutions [36], which are far away from the true Pareto front.
+Finding these Pareto-optimal CNN mappings for a given number of edge devices to perform distributed CNN inference under several requirements is addressed in this paper.
+A popular approach to perform such a search for Pareto-optimal solutions is by using multi-objective evolutionary algorithms [31].
+More specifically, in the domain of DSE, multi-objective Genetic Algorithms (GAs), such as the Non-dominated Sorting Genetic Algorithm (NSGA-II) [32], are widely used and have demonstrated to produce good results [33].
+For instance, [34], [35] use the NSGA-II GA to explore the design space to find improved neural network architectures for CNN-based applications.
+Our DSE methodology also employs NSGA-II to explore the Pareto-optimal CNN mapping solutions with respect to systems (inference) throughput, maximum memory usage per device, and maximum energy consumption per device.
+However, NSGA-II can easily get stuck in so-called dominance resistant solutions [36], which are far away from the true Pareto front.
 Therefore, how to search the optimal CNN mappings for distributed inference using NSGA-II, and efficiently find the Pareto front in the huge search space, are important research challenges.
-In this article, we try to address these challenges by devising and using a multistage hierarchical DSE methodology based on NSGA-II with a tailored chromosome encoding method.
+In this paper, we try to address these challenges by devising and using a multi-stage hierarchical DSE methodology based on NSGA-II with a tailored chromosome encoding method.
 Although our method does not guarantee to completely solve the problem of dominance-resistant solutions, our experiments in Section V-D demonstrate that our method mitigates this problem.

 III.
-AUTODICE TOOL
+THE AUTODICE TOOL

 In this section, we present our AutoDiCE tool, which is deployed in our DSE methodology for efficiently searching for (near-)optimal distributed CNN inference implementations at the Edge.
 To this end, we describe AutoDiCE as a design flow and explain the main steps in the flow with the help of an illustrative example.
 First, we provide a high-level overview of the AutoDiCE design flow.
 Second, we describe AutoDiCE's unified user interface.
-Next, we explain in detail the main steps in the front end of the AutoDiCE design flow.
-Finally, we do the same for the back end of the flow.
+Next, we explain in detail the main steps in the front-end of the AutoDiCE design flow.
+Finally, we do the same for the back-end of the flow.